arjunnn/blog/_posts/2015-06-12-my-journey-with-kmitra.md

 ##**Introduction**
 kMITRA is a student-run monthly magazine by the students of [KMIT](http://kmit.in/).
 The magazine aspires to cover and inform readers about science, culture, art, technology, and issues relevant to the student commmunity, in a cohesive manner. [http://kmit.in/emagazine](http://kmit.in/emagazine)

-I am the sole developer and designer of kMITRA, something I really enjoy decicating my time to.
+I am the developer and designer of kMITRA, something I really enjoy decicating my time to.
 Here's a brief overview and history of the website from a technical standpoint.

 >This is how we *roll*